salilshankar/trackit/docs/api/search_assets.md

+---
 title: Search Assets
-description: Retrieve assets filtered by issuance status and sorted by their most recent activity.
+description: Retrieve a list of assets with optional status filtering and sorting by last updated time.
+---

 Overview
-Use this endpoint to fetch a list of assets, optionally filtered by whether they are currently issued or have been returned.
-Results are sorted by a “last updated” timestamp defined as COALESCE(returned_at, issued_at), meaning an asset’s most recent activity drives its position in the list.
+Use this endpoint to list assets, optionally filtering by their lifecycle status and sorting by a computed "last updated" timestamp.
+The last updated value is defined as COALESCE(returned_at, issued_at), meaning returned assets use their returned_at timestamp, while currently issued assets use issued_at.
+Results are returned as an array of asset objects.

-- Default behavior: returns all assets sorted by most recent activity (descending).
-- Filtering: restrict to only currently issued or only returned assets.
-- Sorting: ascending or descending by the last updated timestamp.
+- Results are not paginated; all matching assets are returned.
+- Filtering by status is case-sensitive.
+- Sorting order is case-insensitive, defaulting to descending.

-HTTP Method
+HTTP method
 - GET

 Endpoint